 These configuration parameters are applied to the JVM for all new installations by default.

 YouTrack is a web application that requires Java support.
-YouTrack is compatible with JRE/JDK version 1.8.
+Starting from version 2019.3, YouTrack is compatible with Java SE 11.
 Earlier versions of the JRE/JDK are incompatible.

 If you run a YouTrack JAR installation, a compatible version of the Oracle Java Runtime Environment (JRE) or equivalent Java Development Kit (JDK) must be installed and running on the server that runs the YouTrack service.